A Guide to Psychology and its Practice

 To do the job well, though, the psychotherapist must be willing and able to probe into all the dark and unpleasant areas of your psyche that you, in shame and guilt, would prefer to keep hidden.

-Moreover, here is where it gets sticky, because many psychotherapists are themselves caught up in the very social illusions that secretly conspire to deny the nature of the psyche’s dark, and often ugly, reality.
+Moreover, here is where it gets sticky, because many psychotherapists are themselves caught up in the very social illusions that secretly conspire to deny the nature of the psyche’s dark, and often unpleasant, reality.
 So how can such persons—these bad “therapists” I often mention in these pages—have any deep healing influence?
 Well, in many cases, they can’t.
 And so, it comes to this: only those who care enough about their job to cultivate, through rigorous scrutiny, their own self-honesty will, in the end, be able to show that they really care about you.
-It’s a human caring, and it cares nothing for political correctness.
+It’s a genuine caring, and it cares nothing for political correctness.

 Back to the list of questions